yuhsienchang/yuhesien_aiot/README.md

 專案架構：
 # for PC
 -- init_express (express server for PC)
         1. Turn on terminal and cd to init_express/
         2. enter "npm start" (on/off server on terminal)

-# for PC
 -- LiveStream-Flask-API (Flask server for PC that YOLO Image detect)
         1. Turn on terminal and cd to LiveStream-Flask-API/
         2. pip3 install -r requirements.txt
         2. enter "python3 yolov4_realtime.py" on terminal

 # for RasberryPi
 -- mjpg-streamer (LiveStreaming for RasberryPi that send the real-time image to the PC-Flask-server)
         // 基本影像支援安裝：
             sudo apt-get install libjpeg8-dev
             sudo apt-get install imagemagick